Pepijnvdliefvoort/poe-flip-tool/README.md

 - `GET /api/value/latest` - Latest divine-equivalent value for each unique configured currency (uses historical snapshots; returns null values if no data).
 Used by Profit Tracker.

 ### Profit Tracker
-The Profit Tracker tab ("Profit" in the header) lets you take manual portfolio snapshots of your `currency` stash tab, persist them, and view a historical chart of total Divine value over time.
+The Profit Tracker tab ("Profit" in the header) lets you monitor your portfolio value over time with automatic snapshots of your `currency` stash tab.

+**How It Works:**
+- **Automatic Snapshots**: The backend takes a snapshot every 15 minutes (configurable via `PORTFOLIO_SNAPSHOT_INTERVAL_SECONDS`)
+- **Page Updates**: The display updates every 5 seconds to show snapshot age and countdown
+- **Manual Snapshots**: Click "Snapshot Now" to take an immediate snapshot
+- **Persistent History**: All snapshots are stored in the database and survive restarts
+- **Value Tracking**: Shows total Divine Orb value and per-currency breakdown

+**Configuration:**
+- Set your `account_name` in the Config Panel for the tracker to fetch your stash
+- Ensure you have a stash tab named "currency" (case-insensitive)
+- The backend must be running for automatic snapshots (works even when the page is closed)

 New Portfolio Endpoints:
 - `POST /api/portfolio/snapshot` – Computes current stash quantities + valuations and stores a snapshot row (returns the snapshot payload).